reactive-tech/kubegres/README.md

 **Features**

 * It can manage one or many clusters of Postgres instances.
   Each cluster of Postgres instances is created using a YAML of "kind: Kubegres".
-Each cluster is self-contained and is identified by its unique name and namespace as defined in its YAML of "kind: Kubegres".
+Each cluster is self-contained and is identified by its unique name and namespace.

 * It creates a cluster of PostgreSql servers with [Streaming Replication](https://wiki.postgresql.org/wiki/Streaming_Replication) enabled: it creates a Primary PostgreSql pod and a number of Replica PostgreSql pods and replicates primary's database in real-time to Replica pods.